b3-exmo/b3-exmo.github.io/docs/Culture/Curated Sources.md

 &nbsp;

 While we're in proximity to this devotional and quote, I'll advise readers to follow the cited link and read (or listen) for yourselves.
-An opening remark is Bruce McConkie panicking that missionaries in the '80's didn't rank Joseph Smith as being comparably important as God.
+One of Kunzler's opening remark is describing Bruce McConkie panicking that missionaries in the '80's didn't rank Joseph Smith as being comparably important as God.
 Go check for yourself. *No, we're not a cult.*

 &nbsp;